HEP-SF/PhysCondDB/README.md

 If you set it to a fake password, all services related to ATLAS COOL data retrieval will not be active.

+Some fields in this file are very important in case of deployment under jetty, tomcat7 or jboss; e.g. tomcat.datasource=java/OraDev11 [or java/H2DB] h2.file.name=/tmp/h2physconddb

+The first will tell the system what is the name of the tomcat datasource, referenced from the CATALINA_HOME/conf/server.xml; the selected datasource can be either an Oracle DB or H2 database for example.
+The second defines the name of the h2 file that is used instead for local DB storage in jetty in case the h2 profile is selected.

 1) Build
 Execute the following commands from project ROOT directory.
 To compile the code: